 La Moille - Ohio is a very small town located in the state of Illinois.
 With a population of 2,814 people and just one neighborhood, La Moille - Ohio is the 493rd largest community in Illinois.
-Much of the housing stock in La Moille - Ohio was built prior to World War II, making it one of the older and more historic towns in the country.
+La Moille - Ohio has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-La Moille - Ohio is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, La Moille - Ohio isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in La Moille - Ohio are a mix of both white- and blue-collar jobs.
 Overall, La Moille - Ohio is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in La Moille - Ohio who work in office and administrative support (10.50%), management occupations (9.49%), and computer science and math (8.70%).

 Also of interest is that La Moille - Ohio has more people living here who work in computers and math than 95% of the places in the US.